helseprofil/norgeo/README.md

 that it is heavily depending on the codes available from SSB which can be accessed from their [website](https://www.ssb.no/befolkning/artikler-og-publikasjoner/regionale-endringer-2020).
-To use other data than the data structure should mimic those from SSB.
+To use other data than those from SSB, it requires that the data structure mimic those from SSB.

 ## Installation